-7. Intentional and ambitious efforts to build vocabulary and content knowledge 24
+7. Intentional and ambitious efforts to build vocabulary and knowledge, including content and other cultural knowledge, throughout the day 14

-- selects Tier 2 and Tier 3 vocabulary words to teach from read alouds of literature and informational texts and from content area curricula25 - introduces word meanings to children during reading and content area instruction using child-friendly explanations and by providing opportunities for children to pronounce the new words and to see the spelling of the new words - provides repeated opportunities for children to review and use new vocabulary over time, including discussing ways that new vocabulary relate to one another and to children's existing knowledge, addressing multiple meanings or nuanced meanings of a word across different contexts26, and encouraging children to use new words in meaningful contexts (e.g., discussion of texts, discussions of content area learning, semantic maps) - encourages talk among children, particularly during contentarea learning and during discussions of print or digital texts27 - teaches morphology (i.e., meaning of word parts), including common word roots, inflections, prefixes, and affixes28
+- selects vocabulary words to teach from read-alouds of literature and informational texts and from content-area curricula - introduces word meanings to children during reading and content-area instruction using child-friendly explanations and providing opportunities for children to pronounce the new words and see the spelling of the new words - provides many opportunities for children to review and use new vocabulary over time, including discussing ways that new vocabulary words relate to one another and to children's existing knowledge, addressing multiple meanings or nuanced meanings of a word across different contexts, and encouraging children to use new words in meaningful contexts (e.g., discussion of texts, discussion of content-area learning, semantic maps, writing) - teaches, models, and provides practice with discussion processes and protocols and encourages a variety of ways for children to communicate with one another and the teacher (e.g., gestures, multiple languages, and all of their linguistic resources) - teaches morphology (i.e., the meaning of word parts), including common word roots, cognates, prefixes, and suffixes

-8. Abundant reading material and reading opportunities in the classroom29
+8. Abundant reading material in classroom and school libraries and reading opportunities in the classroom 15